DoctorMcKay/node-steam-user/README.md

 ### picsCacheAll

-If enabled, `enablePicsCache` is enabled, and `changelistUpdateInterval` is nonzero, then apps and packages which get updated while your bot is running will also be added to the cache.
+If `picsCacheAll` is enabled, `enablePicsCache` is enabled, and `changelistUpdateInterval` is nonzero, then apps and packages which get updated while your bot is running will also be added to the cache.
 Default behavior is to only cache apps and packages that are "known" via the above criteria.

 Added in 3.3.0.